LucasDelfino92/morrowindsharp/moddingmw.md

 Simulates water sounds when colliding with generic fake animated water meshes.

 ## OVERHAULS

-These mods make changes to many different game locations with the intention to make them stand out or feel more adequate to what they are supposed to be.
-These are not your average "clutter" mods, but mods which thoughtfully improve the locations they overhaul.

 - [**Atmospheric Delights**](https://www.nexusmods.com/morrowind/mods/47472) by Lucevar
 Interior overhaul of Desele's House of Earthly Delights to be more atmospheric.
 Adds several new NPCs with unique dialogue, including a bouncer and several new patrons.
 The NPCs now use a custom set of vanilla voice lines to better capture their role and personalities.